freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

 -  The computer correctly executes Tails.
 -  The computer and the Tails device are not compromised by malware.
--  The *Two-Factor Authentication* device used with the workstation are not compromised by malware.
+-  The two-factor authentication device used with the workstation are not compromised by malware.

-Assumptions about the *Secure Viewing Station*
+Assumptions about the Secure Viewing Station
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  The computer is airgapped.Onion